Updated: 24th of October, 2019

 - Brackets are kind of loose

 8. Current USA Orbit Marine – Weather Patterns in Shallow Reef Tanks

 My personal observations for the Current USA Orbit Marine conclude that it can certainly fit medium-shallow reef tanks.

-It can be successfully employed to grow coral in the 12 to 16 ” tank height range.
+It can be successfully employed to grow less-demanding coral in the 16 to 21 ” tank height range.

 Its power doesn’t really go beyond that, however.